IBM/maximo-labs/MkDocs/apm_9.0/docs/get_started.md

 In this Lab you wil learn how to use Maximo Health and Predict capabilities to manage the reliability, condition and performance of your assets.

-The version of Health and Predict used in this Lab is for Maximo Application Suite v8.11 early program.
+The version of Health and Predict used in this Lab is for Maximo Application Suite v9.
+This lab also utilizes the [Maximo Models for Electrical Distribution](https://www.ibm.com/docs/en/mas-cd/mhmpmh-and-p-u/continuous-delivery?topic=overviews-maximo-models-electrical-distribution).
-This lab also utilizes the Maximo Models for Electrical Distribution.
+You can access the environment used in this lab on [IBM Techzone](https://techzone.ibm.com/collection/ibm-sustainability-software-maximo-application-suite-811-for-cross-industry)

 ## Description

 Maximo Manage includes the ability to manage assets.
 Reliability Engineers can use asset data stored in Manage and other data sources to better plan their asset maintenance and repairs to ensure asset reliability, reduce operational risks and extend asset life.
-By leveraging asset health scoring and AI algorithms to detect anomalies and predict asset failures, reliability enginers can action assets in time to mitigate or avoid their negative impacts.
+By leveraging asset health scoring and AI algorithms to detect anomalies and predict asset failures, reliability engineers can action assets in time to mitigate or avoid their negative impacts.

 The intended audience for this lab are reliability engineers and data scientists who will set up and use the Maximo Environment to: